AdamBCo/ABCGooglePlacesAutocomplete/README.md

 6. Create a segue that links the SearchViewController to the ViewController you want to have the selectedLocation information.

-If you have any questions about the project, please don't hestiate to ask.
+If you have any questions about the project, please don't hesitate to ask.

 Enjoy! :)